Church A Day in the Life of

 The film was shot on location at the University, and around and about the City of Bath, giving an insight into student life over 40 years ago, with its de rigueur long hair, bell bottoms and skinny rib jumpers.
 Such a sound film, depicting the early 70s, is a rarity.

-We are grateful to the BBC for allowing the rights to segments of Alan Freeman’s Broadcast, to Anne nightingale for her interview and to Universal Music for giving permission for the music tracks.
+We are grateful to the BBC for allowing the rights to segments of Alan Freeman’s Broadcast, and to Universal Music, Sony, BMG and PRS for giving permission for the music tracks.

-As usual with any film, particularly one with music, any unauthorised reproduction copying, editing, exchanging, transformation, hiring, lending, public performance, placing on the internet, radio or broadcasting of the film will be strictly prohibited without the written permission of the director and producer.
+As usual with any film, particularly one with music, any unauthorised reproduction copying, editing, exchanging, transformation, hiring, lending, public performance, placing on the internet, radio or broadcasting of the film in full or in part will be strictly prohibited without the written permission of the director and producer.

 URB-Opening-1973